Starting a New Workout

 Ā· With any type of cardio workout, strength training needs to be part of the routine.
 Without strengthening you develop muscle imbalances and have a much higher chance for injury.
 Plus, strength training helps build muscle more quickly, improve cardio effectiveness, develop strong bones, manage weight, improve balance and much more.
 Strength training can be achieved with body weight activities, weights, bands, machines and items that you have at home like a chair, laundry detergent or cans of soup.

-If you have any questions about starting a new exercise routine, please contact info@dynamic-pt.com.
+If you have any questions about starting a new exercise routine, please contact [email protected].
 Dynamic Physical Therapy Chicago is open for in person and telehealth visits at this time.
 We would be happy to help trouble shoot your aches and pains or safely guide you into a new form of exercise.
 Follow us on Instagram or Like us on Facebook for weekly exercise videos and tips.